throneteki/throneteki-deck-helper/README.md

 * `basicRules` - boolean specifying whether standard faction and agenda rules were obeyed.
 * `faqJoustRules` - boolean specifying whether the deck adheres to Joust format restrictions of the FAQ.
 * `faqVersion` - which version of the FAQ was checked
+* `noBannedCards` - boolean specifying whether any cards in the deck appear on the current ban list.
 * `noUnreleasedCards` - boolean specifying whether any cards in the deck haven't been released yet.
 * `extendedStatus` - array of user-presentable error messages related to validation.